purescript-halogen/purescript-halogen/docs/2 - Defining a component.md

 }
 ```

 When a component does use inputs, we can construct the initial state from the input value the component is provided with.
 The `receiver` is a way of mapping input values to queries.
-As mentioned earlier, input values will be covered properly in [a later chapter](5 - Parent and child components.md "Parent and child components").
+As mentioned earlier, input values will be covered properly in [a later chapter][parent-child-components].

 Now we pass our component spec to [`component`][Halogen.Component.component-1], and we're done: